Rostik3/java-tinder-mvp/README.md

 ## Description
-MVP of famous dating app - Tinder
+MVP of the famous dating app - Tinder

 ## Technologies
 - Java 8